fishing/fishing.github.com/line.md

 ## Types

-There are three main kinds of line: braid, fluorocarbon, and monofilament.
-All come in colors but you can't get clear braid.
+There are four main kinds of line: braid, fluorocarbon, copolymer, and monofilament.
+Most come in colors but you can't get clear braid and you can't get colored fluorocarbon.
 All are good and catch fish but when you should use them varies.

+In 2017 I recommend Fluorocarbon line for leaders because it's so invisible and honestly I use it for my main line as well so I don't have to deal with re-tying a new leader every so often; it's not cost-prohibitive to do so for most freshwater line weights (anything 20lbs and under is not too expensive -- probably $30 max).

+For saltwater fishing I use mono because of cost but I usually attach a fluorocarbon leader (50lbs test or higher).

+A common setup is to use braid as your main line and fluorocarbon leader, joined with a double uni knot.
+Make sure your leader is similar diameter to your braid if that's the case.

 ### Braided Line (Braid Line)